fractalwagmi/react-sdk/README.md

 ```

 This will generate a transaction for cancelling an item listing and request user
 approval.
-Like the `useSignTransaction` hook, this hook returns the transaction
+Like the `useSignAndSendTransaction` hook, this hook returns the transaction
 signature and is resolved as soon as the user approves the transaction, not when
 the transaction is posted to the chain.